boyney123/status-checks/README.md

 ## The problem

 Code quality is important.
-To help with code quality we have CD.
-With these simple functions you can get setup within minutes and have status checks running against your PRs.

-Code quality is important.
 To help with code quality we have various tasks / scripts / apps and bots that we need to run to assert our quality does not drop.

 Continuous integration is a great way to make sure our quality does not drop and we have confidence with our software.